Deni4ka1/Deni4ka1/README.md

 <h1 align="center"> Hello, I'm Denys 👋 </h1>
 :sunglasses: About me
 :memo:Hello!
-My name is Denys Atamaniuk, I am 21 years old, and I am a junior frontend developer.
+My name is Denys, I am 21 years old, and I am a junior frontend developer.
 I have experience working with :hammer_and_wrench: <b>Html</b>, <b>CSS</b>, and <b>JavaScript</b>, which allows me to create modern and functional web pages.
 I strive for development in the field of programming, learning new libraries and frameworks.<br> :dart:My goal is to become an expert in creating the frontend part of websites, ensuring high quality code and excellent user experience.
 I actively study new technologies and work methods to stay up to date with the latest trends in web development.

 ## :building_construction: My Tech Stack
 <p align="left">